 The Kansas Learning Quest Savings Program offers education savings accounts to help students pay higher education expenses for individuals that are designated, or for the students themselves.
 The program also provides tax advantages under both state and federal law.

 The Midwest Student Exchange Program (MSEP) is an interstate initiative established by the Midwestern Higher Education Commission (MHEC) to increase interstate educational opportunities for students in its members states.
-This tuition discount program, includes the nine participating states of Kansas, Illinois, Indiana, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin.
+This tuition discount program, includes the eight participating states of Kansas, Indiana, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin.
 The Midwest Student Exchange Program seeks to provide more affordable educational opportunities for students to attend out-of-state institutions.
 It also strives to facilitate enrollment efficiency in those institutions which have excess capacity in existing programs.